 For years, Mr. Grubb had been working on an opera.
 Ronny Davis had written a libretto and Mr. Grubb was working on the music.
 They completed one beautiful aria for the soprano lead, and Mr. Grubb had my mother sing it at a recital at the Wilmington Music School.
 Mr. Grubb was concerned that the melody might be stolen if there were a recording, so he had me turn off the tape recorder just before Mom sang the aria, and turn it back on for the rest of the recital.
 As a result, we have a recording of all the rest of the recital, but not the most beautiful part.

 Years later, when I visited Mr. Grubb at his retirement home in Camden, Maine, he was still working on the opera, although Ronny Davis had already passed on.
 Mr. Grubb was not making much headway, as writing did not come easily for him.
-He died a few years later, and I never heard what became of the opera score.
+He died a few years later, and I did not hear what became of the opera score.
 I suspected that it was just lost in a pile of other paperwork.
 For years I thought that was a sad ending, but not when I got older.
 As I aged, I discovered that life is not like a short story that gets tidied up with a bow at the end.
 At this later stage of life, the process is more important than the result.
 It is very useful for a senior citizen to always have a project to work on.
 That way, one is always involved more with living than with dying.
 Mr. Grubb had a happy and productive life, and he always had the satisfaction of being engaged in a creative endeavor.

 Many years later, I received all my mother’s music after she passed away.
 As I went through the many pieces, I found a handwritten copy of Mr. Grubb’s aria, “If Love be Sin”.
 I was delighted, because I thought it had been lost.
 Mr. Grubb had inscribed it to my mother, saying,”Odessa (Delaware) – March 23, 1966.
 Dear Winnie: It is my hope you enjoy this as much as the writer – LWG.”